andycroll/andycroll.com/_posts/2020/2020-02-16-all-your-mailer-views-in-one-place.md

 ## Instead of...

-...storing your mailer templates in their default location.
+...storing your mailer templates in their default location:

 e.g. for `UserMailer`, the mailer is in `app/mailers/user_mailer.rb` and the view templates are in `app/views/user_mailer`.